Winter Storm Elliot rocks South Queens

-The perfect storm, so to speak, rocked southern Queens as a new moon coincided with the bomb cyclone, now known as Winter Storm Elliot, which hit the Northeast.
+The perfect storm, so to speak, rocked southern Queens late last week as a new moon coincided with the bomb cyclone, now known as Winter Storm Elliot, which hit the Northeast starting on Thursday.

-It produced flooding reminiscent of Hurricane Irene, the one that hit the year before Superstorm Sandy, with approximate three-foot storm surges.
+It produced flooding reminiscent of Hurricane Irene in 2011, which hit the year before Superstorm Sandy, bringing approximate three-foot storm surges.

-“The peak storm surge hit almost identical to high tide,” said Roger Gendron, president of the New Hamilton Beach Civic Association, of this latest storm.
+“The peak storm surge hit almost identical to high tide,” said Roger Gendron, president of the New Hamilton Beach Civic Association last Friday.
 “In Irene, the peak surge hit during low tide so we did not have the devastation that people expected.”

 Hamilton Beach was inundated this time around, as well as Old Howard Beach and even parts of New Howard Beach that do not typically see the water rise in the streets.
 The flooding also hit from Broad Channel to the Rockaways.

-Two Red Cross service centers are now set up in the area, one at PS 207 at 159-15 88th St. in Howard Beach and another in Far Rockaway at the Goldie Maple Academy, located at 3-65 Beach 56th St., city Department of Emergency Management Commissioner Zachary Iscol stated today at a City Hall press conference alongside the FDNY and the city Departments of Sanitation and Transportation and Environmental Protection.
+Two Red Cross service centers were set up on Friday and Saturday in Howard Beach and Rockaway Beach, city Department of Emergency Management Commissioner Zachary Iscol announced at a City Hall press conference alongside the FDNY and the city Departments of Sanitation, Transportation and Environmental Protection.

+An emergency resource center was set up at 430 Beach 97th Street in Arverne this week, scheduled to run through Thursday evening with city agencies on-site to answer questions and assist with applications.

+He told reporters on Tuesday that he was in the U.S. Virgin Islands and scolded them for criticizing his not coming back during a historic storm and a Staten Island fire that left two children dead.

-Iscol was on the ground in Howard Beach this morning with Councilwoman Joann Ariola (R-Ozone Park) to survey the damage and needs.
+Iscol was on the ground Friday morning in the districts of Councilmembers Joann Ariola (R-Ozone Park) and Selvena-Brooks Powers (D-Jamaica) to survey the damage and needs.

 “We toured the entire district, making sure that DSNY, FDNY, DEP and all the other first responding agencies were aware of what the needs were going to be once the storm water retreated back into the bay,” Ariola said.